Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 Parameters:

 - center: [`infinity.ui.vec2`](#infinity.ui.vec2_class)
-  >the center point of the circle, of type infinity.ui.vec2
+  >The center point of the circle, of type infinity.ui.vec2.

 - radius: `number`
-  >a number representing the radius of the circle
+  >A number representing the radius of the circle.

 - col: `number`
-  >a number representing the color of the circle
+  >A number representing the color of the circle.

 - segments: `number`, optional
-  >a number specifying the number of segments to divide the circle into.
+  >A number specifying the number of segments to divide the circle into.
 More segments results in a smoother circle.
 If not provided, a default value will be used.

 - thickness: `number`, optional
-  >a number specifying the thickness of the circle.
+  >A number specifying the thickness of the circle.
 If not provided, a default value will be used.

 Example: